 “Before you go…,” she walked towards him and stopped right before entering the hallway.
 “I’ve had the impression several times this weekend that you just didn’t care for me.
 But I’ve just enjoyed a really friendly chat with you and I have to know – what was it that I did earlier to annoy you?”

 He laughed softly before answering.
 “Not a thing in the world.
 Honest.”
 The expression on Raye’s face said that she wasn’t convinced, so he furthered his explanation.
 “I’m going to let you in on my big secret: I’m not naturally as ill-tempered as my reputation suggests.
-True, I don’t enjoy being in the spotlight as much as Bono and the other guys, but most people don’t.
+True, I don’t enjoy being in the spotlight as much as Bono and the other guys, but then, most people don’t.
 Having constant back and shoulder pain goes a long way toward making you angry with everyone and with my tendency to avoid talking to reporters, people assumed it was because I was ‘difficult’.”

 “But you had surgery years ago and your reputation still hasn’t changed,” Raye challenged him.

 “See, that’s the beauty of it, dear.
-Although I got rid of the reason for my being hard to deal with, the expectation for me to act that way was still there.
+Although I eliminated the reason for my being hard to deal with, the expectation for me to act that way was still there.
 And frankly, I’d gotten used to saying whatever was on my mind.
-So even once my surgery was done, it was still fun as Hell to speak exactly what I wanted and when I wanted.
+So even once my surgery was done, it was still fun as Hell to speak exactly what I wanted when I wanted.
 And anyway, you gotta’ give the people what they want, right?”
 Raye just looked at him dumbfounded for a moment and Larry couldn’t help but laugh at her.

 “I guess I don’t have any choice,” she said and shrugged her shoulders.
 It was Larry’s turn to look confused then.